Operable: Provide options for navigation

 - Provide extra time for quizzes in Canvas (Canvas)

 - Provide extra time for exams in Blackboard 9.1 (University of Arkansas, Little Rock)

-- Provide extended time in the Quiz Tool for Desire to Learn (University of Wisconsin-Madison)
+- Provide extended time in the Quiz Tool for Desire to Learn (DePaul University)

 Get to know the guidelines